-Groundwater level monitoring was conducted at a total of 109 sites across Napa County in water year 2019.
-These included 64 sites within the Napa Valley Subbasin (Table ES-1).
-Figure 4-1 shows the distribution of sites monitored in 2019 by data reporting entity.
-Out of the total 109 sites monitored in 2019, 97 were wells monitored by Napa County.
-Four were wells monitored by DWR and five were monitored by the U.S. Geological Survey (USGS).
-The remaining three sites are regulated facilities with multiple wells with data reported as part of the State Water Resources Control Board (SWRCB) Geotracker Program.
+Groundwater level monitoring was conducted at a total of 107 sites across Napa County in water year 2020.
+These included 60 sites within the Napa Valley Subbasin (Table ES-1).
+Figure 4-1 shows the distribution of sites monitored in 2020 by data reporting entity.
+Out of the total 107 sites monitored in 2020, 96 were wells monitored by Napa County and four were wells monitored by DWR.
+The remaining seven sites are regulated facilities with multiple wells with data reported as part of the State Water Resources Control Board (SWRCB) Geotracker Program.
+Data collection experienced some disruptions in 2020 due to the COVID-19 pandemic and site access constraints due to wildfire activity.